sebamarynissen/javascript/README.md

     ```javascript
     // bad
-    const errorMessage = 'This is a super long error that was thrown because \
+    let errorMessage = 'This is a super long error that was thrown because \
     of Batman.
 When you stop to think about how Batman had anything to do \
     with this, you would get nowhere \
     fast.';

     // bad
-    const errorMessage = 'This is a super long error that was thrown because ' +
+    let errorMessage = 'This is a super long error that was thrown because ' +
       'of Batman.
 When you stop to think about how Batman had anything to do ' +
       'with this, you would get nowhere fast.';

     // good
-    const errorMessage = 'This is a super long error that was thrown because of Batman.
+    let errorMessage = 'This is a super long error that was thrown because of Batman.
 When you stop to think about how Batman had anything to do with this, you would get nowhere fast.';
     ```

-  <a name="es6-template-literals"></a><a name="6.4"></a>
+  <a name="es6-template-literals"></a><a name="6.3"></a>
   - [6.3](#es6-template-literals) When programmatically building up strings, use template strings instead of concatenation. eslint: [`prefer-template`](https://eslint.org/docs/rules/prefer-template.html) [`template-curly-spacing`](https://eslint.org/docs/rules/template-curly-spacing)

     > Why?
 Template strings give you a readable, concise syntax with proper newlines and string interpolation features.